Zendrakk/CharacterManagerApiTutorial/README.md

 # CharacterManagerApiTutorial

 A backend tutorial project for managing characters in a fantasy-themed game using **ASP.NET Core 9** and **Entity Framework Core**.
-This project demonstrates best practices for building APIs with clean architecture, validation logic, and data access patterns.
-It supports secure user registration, login, token refresh, and management of character data like races, classes, and factions.
+This project demonstrates best practices for building modern APIs, including clean architecture, validation logic, and efficient data access patterns.

+It supports secure user registration, login, token refresh, and full CRUD operations for character-related data such as races, classes, factions, and realms.

+Since this project was built for educational purposes, it includes **extensive inline comments** throughout the code to explain key concepts, logic, and design decisions.

 ## 🚀 Features